Ryouh/Feats-Revisited/Feats.md

 ### Bad Inventors

 You aren't good at planning, but you are incredibly good at improvising.
-You gain the following Benefits:

 * You gain proficiency in improvised weapons.
 * You can spend one minute to build an improvised trap out of junk and other materials (see the sample Traps section in the Dungeon Master's Guide Chapter 5).
 The Save DC for your Traps equals 8 + your proficiency bonus + your Dexterity modifier.
 There is always a 10% chance, that your trap doesn’t work at all, and a 5% chance that it activates while you are building it, making you the target of your own trap.